opentok/CallKit/README.md

 [![Build Status](https://travis-ci.org/opentok/CallKit.svg?branch=main)](https://travis-ci.org/opentok/CallKit)

+# THIS REPOSITORY HAS BEEN RETIRED

-# CallKit Integration with OpenTok
+## CallKit Integration with OpenTok
 A sample app to demonstrate how to integrate the [CallKit](https://developer.apple.com/documentation/callkit) into OpenTok iOS SDK.
 This sample app is built based on the [SpeakerBox](https://developer.apple.com/library/content/samplecode/Speakerbox/Introduction/Intro.html) app from [WWDC 2016 CallKit Session](https://developer.apple.com/videos/play/wwdc2016/230/)

 ### Install the project files